rev-net/memo/pitch.md

 There are three core entities in play: $REV, RRG LLC, and JuiceboxDAO ($JBX).
 According to the $REV specs above, RRG and JuiceboxDAO are both expected to receive a split of $REV issuance and buybacks, making them great proxies to build ongoing exposure to $REV's revenue growth – albeit subject to the risks associated with each entity's governance process.

 - The only current way to access the ecosystem for participants who don't want to access tokens directly onchain is through RRG.
 RRG will facilitate revnet interactions on traditional investors' behalf, albeit for a management fee.
-RRG is not investible directly.
+RRG is not investable directly.
 - For those comfortable accessing tokens onchain, $JBX is a fixed-supply governance token which has been on the market for several years, now utilizing its treasury to build out the Juicebox ecosystem – the revnet project and several others were informally incubated from within JuiceboxDAO.
 You can learn more [here](https://docs.juicebox.money/dao/).
 - Also for those onchain, build direct exposure to $REV to benefit from revenue growth without proxies.